aqiu384/megaten-database/src/p3r/walkthrough/socials-events.md

 #### Availability
 * All school links will be unavailable during vacation periods
-* All school links except Empress will unavailable the week before exams
+* All school links except Empress will be unavailable the week before exams
 * Emperor will be unavailable from 11/3-11/29
 * Hermit will also be available on 4/29, 5/4, 5/5, 9/21, 9/22, 9/23, 11/23, 12/23, and 1/11